Job no: 523727

 We are interested in applicants with a Ph.D. in Hispanic literature, Latin American Literature, Afro-Diasporic Studies, or closely related fields.
 We especially seek candidates with teaching and scholarly expertise that explores the nexus of race, gender, and intersectionality relative to literature studies.
 Further, an ideal candidate will demonstrate deep knowledge of the African Diaspora across Latin America and the Caribbean, and their work will address a broad geographic, temporal, and/or theoretical range.

-, are a result of UF's commitment to provide the highest quality education at the best value.
+About the University: Founded in 1853, the University of Florida (UF) is a public land-grant, sea-grant, and space-grant research university and one of the most academically diverse universities in the nation.
+U.S. News & World Report ranks UF 9th among public universities.
+Other national rankings, such as 2nd by Forbes and 7th by Kiplinger, are a result of UF’s commitment to provide the highest quality education at the best value.
 UF is home to 16 colleges and more than 200 research, service, and education centers, as well as various bureaus and institutes.
 UF boasts more than 4,000 faculty members, 50,000 students and 415,000 living alumni.
 Last year, faculty scholars generated more than $700 million in research awards.
 In 2013, the Florida Legislature designated UF as a “preeminent” state university.
 UF is also an “emerging” Hispanic serving institute with more than 23% of the full-time student body identifying as Hispanic or Latinx.
-About the Area:

 Commensurate with education and experience